Shikoku Broadcasting: Radio

 Shikoku Broadcasting originally planned to broadcast the professional baseball All-Star Game on the first day of the broadcast, but due to heavy rain on the day of the game, the game was postponed, and Shikoku Broadcasting did not plan a replacement program, so it had to suspend the broadcast for a long time in the afternoon of the first broadcasting day.
 In the early days of broadcasting, Shikoku Broadcasting's broadcast time was divided into morning and evening periods.
-It broadcast from 6 a.m. to 10 a.m. in the morning and from 17:30 to 23:13 in the evening.
+It broadcast from 06:00 to 10:00 and from 17:30 to 23:13.
 The program types are mainly music, agriculture, and sports broadcasts.
 In 1953, Shikoku Broadcasting's broadcast time was extended to 17 hours.
 In 1965, the Shikoku Broadcasting Department joined the JRN network.
 At the same time, in order to gain new audiences and change the situation of being continuously deprived of audiences by TV, Shikoku Broadcasting began 24 hour broadcasting on that year, and arranged programs for young audiences in the middle of the night.
 In 1969, Shikoku Broadcasting joined NRN to further enrich its program sources.

 In 1979, Shikoku Broadcasting broadcast a 10-hour special program "Hometown Train Line" (ふるさと車が行く), which received full cooperation from Japan's state-owned railways.
 In 1992, on the 40th anniversary of its founding, Shikoku Broadcasting broadcast a 40-hour live special program "I Love Tokushima" (アイラブ・トクシマ, いきいきラジオ).
 Starting in 2015, JRT Radio has joined Radiko, and its programs can also be listened online in Japan.

+Shikoku Broadcasting Radio became the 6th radio station in Japan to suspend its main AM station and its relays entirely, with the main Tokushima station shutting down on March 23, 2026, as it transitions to full, Wide-FM broadcasts.